-The sandy beach of Falasarna
+The sandy beach of Falassarna

-Crystal-clear waters and white sand make the sandy beach of Falasarna a popular daytrip destination for holidaymakers and locals alike.
+Crystal-clear waters and white sand make the sandy beach of Falassarna a popular daytrip destination for holidaymakers and locals alike.
 This broad beach is situated in the north-west of Crete and easily reached by car.

 The sandy beach of Balos - Gramvousa

 Balos, the blue lagoon, is situated in the north-west of Crete.
 It's a breathtaking bay with a heavenly sandy beach on the western side of Gramvousa Peninsula.
 You can reach Balos either by car (partly dirt track) and then down a flight of stairs, or by boat from Kastelli Kissamos.